Ce1er/dotfiles/.config/wal/colour-locations.md

 color0: Border top left of inactive windows and keyboard colour -- should be lighter than color1
 color1: Border bottom right of inactive windows
 color2: Border top left of active windows -- should be lighter than color3
-color3: Border bottom right of active windows and waybar selected workspace
+color3: Border bottom right of active windows and waybar active window
-color4:
+color4: waybar visible but not active window
 color5: Selection for waybar, wofi outline, dunst outline for normal urgency -- should be lighter than color6
 color6: wofi text selected
 color7: wofi search colour